sreeram2022/life/content/post/opensource/index.md

 ## NewPipe
 NewPipe is a lightweight YouTube frontend that does not rely on Google services and offers features like background playback and download options.
 You can utilize the background playback and download options for a better YouTube experience.
 Benefit from improved privacy since it does not use Google’s proprietary APIs.
 There is another alternative called **librepipe** which is also very nice.

+There are so many other opensource apps that I didn't mention.
+There are few launchers like mLauncher, pie launcher & there are few arcticons apps.
+Just explore this opensource world by yourself.
-By exploring and customizing these applications, you can make the most of their open-source benefits while tailoring them to your needs and ultimately make your android feature-rich.
+Tailor them to your own needs and ultimately make your android feature-rich.